Quidditch (real-life sport): 2020–2021 rulebook changes

 The 2020–2021 IQA rulebook is notable for making significant changes to several aspects of the game.
-The most major changes are chaser positioning when restarting play (after third bludger interference and most penalty cards), two yellow cards no longer resulting in a red card, a new setup for the start of games and snitch catches when the catching team is behind no longer ending the game.
+The most major changes are chaser positioning when restarting play (after third bludger interference and most penalty cards), two yellow cards no longer resulting in a red card, a new setup for the start of games and snitch catches when the catching team ends up behind no longer ending the game.

 The start setup was altered so players no longer line up on their starting line but instead enter the pitch from the side.
 One bludger starts in the middle of each team's keeper line, whereas the quaffle and third bludger are placed on the midline.
 One beater and one chaser from each team are chosen as designated runners who line up on the midline.
 The other players on the team all line up anywhere on the sideline on their half of the pitch, excluding one chaser who acts as the offensive zone chaser and starts on the sideline in the opponents' half.

 In the event a team catches the snitch but this results in them still trailing in points (or being in a tie for points), the game now goes into an overtime period where a target score of the non-catching team's score plus 30 points is set.
 The first team to reach the target score wins the game, however either team may concede at any time during this overtime period.
 Catches that result in the catching team leading in points still end the game immediately with the catching team winning.

 2022 rulebook changes

-The upcoming 2022 IQA rulebook will add in two-arm wrappings and tackling, allow initiating contact from behind if a player has come to a complete stop and extend the seeker floor from 17 to 20 minutes (bringing it in line with the current USQ/MLQ seeker floor).
+Along with the name change and removal of all copyrighted terms, the 2022 IQA rulebook added in two-arm wrappings and tackling, allow initiating contact from behind if a player has come to a complete stop and extend the seeker floor from 17 to 20 minutes (bringing it in line with the current USQ/MLQ seeker floor).
 It also adds other minor rules such as required extra breaks during high heat or humidity, allowing plastic shin guards and metal cleats, penalizing beats thrown to the head from less than 5 meters away and new rules about specific scenarios with regard to resetting and stalled quaffles.

 One additional change was proposed but failed receive enough votes which was a "3 maximum" gender rule that would allow teams to only have up to a maximum of 3 players of the same gender on pitch before the seeker floor (compared to the current 4 maximum of the same gender on pitch at any time).
 QuadballUK have decided to implement this rule change starting in 2023.

+2024 rulebook changes

+The 2024 IQA rulebook incorporated the '3-max' rule proposed in 2022, with exemptions for teams deemed to be 'developing'.

+Other rule changes included tweaks to tackling and head-beat rules, intended to improve safety, and an increase in the distance between the hoops.